jokem59/LearnOpengl/README.md

 ## OpenGL Notes
 ### Vertex Buffer Objects - Managing GPU Memory
 When passing VertexData to the GPU, this data gets stored in memory in the GPU and this area of memory is managed via the Vertex Buffer Object (VBO).
 This is nice because the pipeline from CPU/Memory to GPU is relatively slow.
 So by storing our VertexData in GPU memory, retrieval operations are very fast.
-After binding a VBO with a certain buffer (e.g. GL\_BUFFER\_ARRAY), subsequent calls to GL\_BUFFE\R_ARRAY are associated with the bound VBO.
+After binding a VBO with a certain buffer (e.g. `GL_BUFFER_ARRAY`), subsequent calls to `GL_BUFFER_ARRAY` are associated with the bound VBO.

 The Vertex Shader lets us speciy any input in the form of vertex attributes.
 Though flexible, this means we must manually specify what part of our input data (VectorData) goes to which vertex attribute.
 The more attributes you have, the more times you need to specify these attributes anytime you want to draw your object.
 To "save" attribute state, we can use Vector Array Objects (VAO).